-Facility Group Elements of the Facility Group for which Outages must be Reported Power system Control Systems designed to dynamically respond to system auxiliaries 19 conditions such as: Power System stabilizers (PSSs) Automatic voltage regulation (AVR) Operating aids such as: Circuit auto-reclosure schemes Voltage reduction facilities Under-frequency load shedding (ULFS) facilities Primary or backup protection systems designed to detect and isolate failed or faulted elements Breaker failure Protection Breaker Trip Coil Test Special Protection Systems (SPS) that detect identified system conditions and take corrective actions such as: Combined generation facility and load rejection schemes Reactor tripping schemes Communication facilities such as: • SCADA RTU's, ICCP links or telemetry facilities for display or quantities Market participant dispatch tools and facilities Switchyard auxiliaries such as: AC and DC station services Supervisory control facilities or Control Room bench-boards Multi Breaker air supply systems including compressor plants and cable cooling systems Non-registered Result in a change of more than 20 MW in demand or supply in an facilities or embedded hour from what is typical for that hour (i.e. large industrial customers facilities 20 that periodically shut down plants for maintenance or holidays) Dispatchable load Result in changes of more than 20 MW in demand or supply in an facilities/ Wholesale hour from what is typical for that hour. customers Distributors and Result in changes of more than 20 MW in demand or supply in an
+Facility Group Elements of the Facility Group for which Outages must be Reported

+Power system Control Systems designed to dynamically respond to system

+auxiliaries 19 conditions such as:

+Power System stabilizers (PSSs)

+Automatic voltage regulation (AVR)

+Operating aids such as:

+Circuit auto-reclosure schemes

+Voltage reduction facilities

+Under-frequency load shedding (ULFS) facilities

+Primary or backup protection systems designed to detect and isolate failed or faulted elements

+Breaker failure Protection

+Breaker Trip Coil Test

+Special Protection Systems (SPS) that detect identified system

+conditions and take corrective actions such as:

+Combined generation facility, or electricity storage facility, and

+load rejection schemes

+Reactor tripping schemes

+Communication facilities such as:

+• SCADA

+RTU's, ICCP links or telemetry facilities for display or quantitiesMarket participant dispatch tools and facilities

+Switchyard auxiliaries such as:

+AC and DC station services

+Supervisory control facilities or Control Room bench-boards Multi Breaker air supply systems including compressor plants and cable cooling systems

+Non- registered facilities or embedded facilities 20 Result in a change of more than 20 MW in demand or supply in an hour from what is typical for that hour (i.e. large industrial customers that periodically shut down plants for maintenance or holidays)

+Dispatchable load facilities/ Wholesale customers Result in changes of more than 20 MW in demand or supply in an hour from what is typical for that hour.

+Distributors and Transmitters Result in changes of more than 20 MW in demand or supply in an hour from what is typical for that hour.